-In some cases, the government may decide not to pursue your case any further based on the outcome of the appeal.
+According to our Fort Lauderdale criminal attorney, in some cases, the government may decide not to pursue your case any further based on the outcome of the appeal.
 The charges against you may be dropped, and your criminal case may be over.

 - Exhaustively research every issue for appeal

 - Write convincing legal briefs